 Unlike all of these new-school herbal infusion type drinks, Ritual Zero Proof is set on the simple goal of mimicking the flavor of traditional liquors, using water, natural flavoring, and a couple of other basic science-fair ingredients (citric acid, yadda yadda).
 That’s it.
 No fancy adaptogens, no lesser-known fruits, no copper stills—Ritual is here to make fake tequila that allows a booze-free margarita to taste like a margarita, minus the calories.
 Sounds pretty weird, but apparently it’s “the highest-rated nonalcoholic spirit in the world,” according to the Beverage Testing Institute and we’re, at the very least, intrigued.

 Lyre’s makes a whole line of non-alcoholic spirits in the style of whiskey, gin, rum, Kahlua, aperitifs, vermouth, and even absinthe.
 Sounds ambitious, but they’re all very highly rated, with Italian Orange (the Campari sub) being the cream of the crop.
-We’re dying to try the faux absinthe—though we might miss the hallucinating-in-19th-century-Paris vibe—but sadly, it’s sold out for the time being.
+Yes; non-alcoholic Campari is finally here.
+It’s the future, baby.
+We’re dying to try the faux absinthe—though we might miss the hallucinating-in-19th-century-Paris vibe.

 Made in Scotland, Feragaia is a unique, sugar-free spirit “made with land and sea botanicals.”
 What does that mean exactly?
 It starts with Scottish water (very important, of course) and integrates seaweed, bay leaf, chamomile, black currant, makrut lime, and even green tea and Ancho chile.
 It’s an eclectic mix, one that BBC describes as having “a winey, vermouth-type quality with refreshing citrus notes and a fiery finish”; it has also been described as “earthy,” “salty,” and “warm.”
 All of its packaging is recyclable, including the bottle cap, and the manufacturing facility sources ingredients locally whenever possible and practices composting.
 Obviously, Scotland is known for having good booze, so we imagine the same is true of its alcohol-free stuff.